Bob-Playground/WWDC-Stuff/WWDC-2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 - **Dirty memory** is memory that’s changed while the process is running.

-**When classes are first loaded from disk into memory, they start off like this too, but they change once they're used**.

 **For example, it creates a fresh method cache and points to it from the class.**

 - **Dirty memory** is much more expensive than clean memory.It has to be kept around for as long as the process is running.